superfly/docs/getting-started/troubleshooting.html.md

 ### Example - Configure port and host in a Fastify Node app

-How do you figure out where and how your app is listening to localhost or bound to a default port?
-Check the code for where the web service that listens is stated up - sometimes it'll be just `serve()` or` listen()` and what's missing is parameters for the address and/or port.
+How do you figure out which address port your app is listening on?
+Check your code for where the web service started up - sometimes it'll be just `serve()` or` listen()` and what's missing is parameters for the address and/or port.

 For example, here’s a getting-started app for Fastify (Node.js):